On this page

 • safer and more thoughtful client progression

-A student can memorise exercises and still sound confident.
+Why this matters: a student can memorise exercises and still sound confident.
 But if the anatomical reasoning underneath is weak, that weakness eventually shows up in exams, in client work, and in programming quality.

 Why online ARW can still work well

-At Pilatique, ARW is offered online.
+At Pilatique, ARW is usually offered online.
 Some students worry that anatomy review done online may feel too passive or too light.
 That depends on how the learning is approached.

 What online can still do well